mustapha-benmbarek/doc-market-reports/README.md

 | …           | …                                        | …                |

 ### Gartner | Critical Capabilities Reports

+Gartner Critical Capabilities reports complement the Magic Quadrant by providing a detailed evaluation of vendor products based on specific technical or business criteria, helping organizations compare features, identify which products are best suited for particular use cases, and make informed, use-case-driven decisions rather than relying solely on overall market position.

 | Market Year | Market Name                              | Report Available |
 | ----------- | ---------------------------------------- | ---------------- |